-Yes or No How the district conducts assessments The district conducts assessments as required by 18 NYCRR 385.6(a) and 385.7(a).
-The district uses the LDSS 4980 (New York State Assessment) and later enters information into WTWCMS.
-The district conducts assessments using a local equivalent tool, and later enters information into WTWCMS.
+Yes or No: How the district conducts assessments Yes The district enters assessments directly into WTWCMS.
+No The district uses the LDSS 4980 (New York State Assessment) and later enters information into WTWCMS.
+No The district conducts assessments using a local equivalent tool, and later enters information into WTWCMS.
 If applicable, the local equivalent contains additional elements beyond what is required: